EricaC623/Erica/README.md

-The economic theories of mercantilism dominated European economic thought in the 17th century, advocating for state intervention in the economy to promote national wealth and power.
+The mechanization of agriculture in the 19th century, including the invention of the reaper and other farm machinery, increased agricultural productivity and led to the consolidation of landholdings.